What is propane?

 Propane is used by homeowners, businesses, and organizations.
 Many industries are increasingly choosing propane to cost-effectively fuel vehicles and equipment while lowering emissions.
 Propane can be used to power a variety of applications and equipment for residential and commercial construction, on road vehicles, landscape management, material handling, and agricultural needs.

 Can propane be used as the energy source in my home?

 Yes.
 Propane is used for home heating and water heating, indoor and outdoor cooking, clothes drying, fireplaces, backup power, and outdoor living.
 With an all-propane home, you’ll enjoy greater efficiency and energy savings compared with all-electric homes.
 Propane also offers comfort, reliability, and peace of mind for your family.

 Find the right energy solution for your next project by browsing the web’s largest directory of propane products.

 Once you’ve selected the products you want, contact your local propane supplier to discuss purchase and next steps for installation.

 How is propane distributed?

-With up to 56,000 miles of pipeline and nearly 6,000 retail dealer locations nationwide, propane is widely available and easily portable.
+With over 300,000 miles of transmission pipelines, propane is widely available and easily portable.
+There is more than 3,100 propane retail stations nationwide, propane is widely available and easily portable.

 How does the propane industry in Pennsylvania contribute to the economy?